Super Bowl XXXVIII: Carolina Panthers

-One of the free agents that Carolina signed before the 2003 season was quarterback Jake Delhomme.
+One of the free agents that the Panthers signed before the 2003 season was quarterback Jake Delhomme.
 The Panthers signed him to be the backup to starting quarterback Rodney Peete.
 However, after the Panthers fell to a 17–0 third quarter deficit in their first game of the season against the Jacksonville Jaguars, gaining only one first down and 36 offensive yards, Fox immediately replaced Peete with Delhomme.
-Delhomme led Carolina to a 24–23 comeback victory over the Jaguars.
+Delhomme led the Panthers to a 24–23 comeback victory over the Jaguars.

 Delhomme became the team's starting quarterback for the rest of the season, throwing for 3,219 yards and 19 touchdowns, with 16 interceptions.
 The team's main receiving threat was third-year wide receiver Steve Smith, who also specialized as a kickoff and punt returner.
 Smith had 1,110 yards and seven touchdowns, rushed for 42 yards, gained 439 yards and another touchdown returning punts.
 Wide receiver Muhsin Muhammad was also a constant breakaway threat, recording 837 yards and three touchdowns.

 However, the Panthers' strength on offense was their running game, led by running backs Stephen Davis and DeShaun Foster.
 Davis was the team's leading rusher with a franchise record 1,444 yards and eight touchdowns, while Foster rushed for 429 yards and had 207 receiving yards.

-On defense, Carolina's main strength was its defensive line, anchored by defensive ends Julius Peppers (7 sacks and three forced fumbles) and Mike Rucker (12 sacks and an interception), and Pro Bowl defensive tackle Kris Jenkins (5 sacks and a fumble recovery).
+On defense, the Panthers' main strength was its defensive line, anchored by defensive ends Julius Peppers (seven sacks and three forced fumbles) and Mike Rucker (12 sacks and an interception), and Pro Bowl defensive tackle Kris Jenkins (five sacks and a fumble recovery).
 The secondary was led by Reggie Howard (two interceptions), Mike Minter (three interceptions and two touchdowns), Deon Grant (three interceptions), and Ricky Manning Jr. (three interceptions and a touchdown).